1 in 11 children in Angola die before their 5th birthday, most from preventable causes

 Rotary Partnership – Water for Angolan Schools

 The Wilmette Rotary Club, Wilmette, IL, partnered with other US Rotary Clubs to raise funds for two wells through Rotary International Global Grants.
 RISE is the NGO implementing partner, and the wells were drilled in 2016 by JAM, Joint Aid Management, at Cubal Koyaya, a school funded by 3 US schools and dedicated in 2008, and at the 4th of April school, in the Benguela Province.
-A local, in-country partner must be involved as the Host Club, and the Lobito Rotary Club has been excited to be that partner.
-In 2015, Lynn Cole and Adriano Huambo were able to share about RISE and the Rotary project with the Lobito Club, and celebrate Rotary International’s 110th Anniversary together!
+A local, in-country partner must be involved as the Host Club, and the Lobito Rotary Club was pleased to be that partner.